Probate Q&A Series

 The partition process typically follows these steps:

-1. File a partition complaint in Superior Court.
+1. File a partition complaint in the court of common pleas.

 2. Serve all co-owners with the complaint.

-3. Attend a hearing on how to divide or sell the property.
+3. Attend proceedings on how to divide or sell the property.

 4. Obtain an order that sets out the method of partition.